Raleigh Tarantula - Late Autumn / Winter Bike

 None

 This bike was built specificaly for winter riding... and I live in Madawaska County, New Brunswick, Canada... so I mean WINTER...
-10-15 feet of Snow, -30 degrees celsius, etc. I'm waiting for my Nokian Extremes 294's.
-I have done about 100 kms-60 miles on it in the last couple of days and I have been suprised at the speed of this super heavy machine.
-I really like the Sugino crank which weighs a ton but could probably survive a nuclear attack.
-I also like the frame a lot.
+10-15 feet of Snow, -25 degrees celsius, etc. I really like the Sugino crank which weighs a ton but could probably survive a nuclear attack.
+I also like the frame.
 These early 90's - Made in Canada - Trantula frames have a very interesting geometry.
-They are a nice mix of commuter, touring mountain bike and light trail riding frames...
+They are a nice mix of commuter, touring mountain bike and light trail riding frames.
 If I find another one of these I'll turn it into a nice day tour off road bike.
-What is interesting about this bike is that it is abour 90% built with parts I found in junk yards over the summer.
+What is interesting about this bike is that it is about 90% built with parts I found in junk yards over the summer.
 It's not the prettiest or the fastest, but it's built to last.